 To subscribe : send an E-mail to SEML-subscribe@yahoogroups.com

-At the end of August 2007, the Solar Eclipse Conference (SEC 2007) was held at the Griffith Observatory in Los Angeles, USA.
+At the end of August 2007, the third Solar Eclipse Conference (SEC 2007) was held at the Griffith Observatory in Los Angeles, California, USA.

 To get the proceedings DVD please send requests to .

-At the beginning of January 2009, the Solar Eclipse Workshop (SEW 2009) will be held at the Shankar Lal Concert Hall in New Delhi, India.
+At the beginning of January 2009, the Solar Eclipse Workshop (SEW 2009) was held at the Shankar Lal Concert Hall in New Delhi, India.

 TOTALITY!: the digital magazine for eclipse chasers